Where Subcultures Collide

 Edgar Allan Poe

-A list of horrific short stories would hardly be complete with an entry from Edgar Allan Poe.
-With so many classics to choose from, I settled on “The Black Cat” simply because, by title alone, it echoes Halloween.
+A list of horrific short stories would hardly be complete without an entry from Edgar Allan Poe.
+With so many Poe classics to choose from, I have selected “The Black Cat” simply because, by title alone, it echoes Halloween.

 First published in 1843, “The Black Cat” is about girls.
 No, goth girls.
 No, joking aside, it’s about, as far as I’m concerned, a man who succumbs to alcoholism (no, not from Poe) and becomes psychopathically cruel.
 Through a series of events, which includes a cat or two, the man kills his wife, walls her up in the cellar, and only gets caught because of guilt and arrogance.